 How to Recognize Calm Ball Python Body Language

 You should also learn what a calm ball python looks like.
-One of the critical signs that your python is happy is that they’re curious.
-This indicates that they’re at ease with their environment, and don’t feel threatened.
+One of the signs that your python is happy is that it’s curious.
+This indicates that it’s at ease with their environment and doesn’t feel threatened.

 How does a ball python show that it’s calm?
 By flicking its tongue as it moves around.
 This indicates that it’s sniffing.
-When it’s sniffing, it’s exploring, and gauging whether there are any threats around.
-If it doesn’t get defensive, then this shows it doesn’t perceive any threats.
+When it’s sniffing, it’s exploring and gauging whether there are any threats around it.
+If it doesn’t become defensive, then this shows it doesn’t perceive any threats.